 Why Use Ultrasound to Test Traps?

-Of all the inspection methods, ultrasound is the most recommended and reliable.
+Ultrasound is the most recommended and reliable inspection method.
 Ultrasound is a shortwave, high frequency signal that does not travel far from its source.
 By listening to the ultrasonic components of a working steam trap, a trained listener can isolate the signal and easily identify operational sounds.

 The ultrasonic detector may be the easiest to use, most flexible and most accurate of the sound testing methods.
 However, the ultrasonic instrument cannot tell if a trap is cold or blocked.
 Therefore, first use a temperature indicator instrument to be certain that the system is operating.
 Then use the ultrasound instrument to determine if the trap is partially blocked or if back pressure exists at the traps outlet.